jaragont/orchestration-workshop/_pages/4-the-qc.md

 ---

+ℹ️ If you have fallen behind, you can `git checkout part_3` before starting this section.

+For the `advanced` section, you can the re-run `dg dev` to restart your `Dagster` webserver.

+---

 ## Data Architecture Evolution

 In this section, we'll enhance our pipeline by adding systematic quality validation at critical points.